-- Put procedures in place to ensure a constant service, in particular in archiving matters (notably, archiving certificates and information about certificates). - Measures to ensure continuity of revocation (given a revocation request and publication of the CRLs) in accordance with the availability requirements for its functions as defined in this Certification Policy.
+- Put procedures in place to ensure a constant service, in particular in archiving matters (notably, archiving certificates and information about certificates). - Measures to ensure continuity of revocation (given a revocation request and publication of the CA certificate and the CRLs) in accordance with the availability requirements for its functions as defined in this Certification Policy.